-Improve your chances of Transition
+Improve your chances of transition

 Cravings and withdrawals are a bit of a wake-up call, reminding us just how little a grasp we may have on dependency and will power.
 In fairness though, cigarettes are one of the hardest habits to break.

-About half of those I’ve supported through the transition process, voiced concerns regarding a certain lack of satisfaction; as opposed to that derived from cigarettes.
+About half of those I’ve supported through the transition process, voiced concerns regarding a certain lack of satisfaction, as opposed to that derived from cigarettes.
 However, after the first two to three weeks, the overwhelming majority will settle and likely never smoke again.
-Obviously, owning suitable hardware and e liquids are paramount and should be first on the list.
+Obviously, owning suitable hardware and e-liquids are paramount and should be first on the list.

 I have a golden rule that should be followed if one is struggling.
-It’s an odd one yet, an important one.
+It’s an odd one but an important one.
 If you must smoke, then do so, and don’t beat yourself up over it.
 Many vapers, myself included, had the occasional cigarette.
 There may also be periods where you’re still smoking (hopefully at a reduced rate) and supplementing with vaping.